Data controller :

 The organisation will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 The organisation will then share relevant data with former employers to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure and Barring Service to obtain necessary criminal records checks.

-The organisation will not transfer your data outside the European Economic Area.
+The organisation will not transfer your data outside the UK.

 The organisation takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

-If your application for employment is unsuccessful, the organisation will hold your data on file for 6 months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, the organisation will hold your data on file for 12 months after the end of the relevant recruitment process.
+You have control to have your data deleted or to be held to be considered for future roles at Benenden.
 At the end of that period or once you withdraw your consent; your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personal file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.